 Using “Be Kind” to Teach Kindness

 Be Kind is an excellent resource for teachers seeking to show students the value of kindness.
-Teachers can utilize this kindness picturebook as a starting point for meaningful discussions on empathy, compassion, and the impact that even the most minor acts of kindness can have on others.
+Teachers can use this picture book about kindness as a starting point for meaningful discussions on empathy, compassion, and the impact even minor acts of kindness can have on others.

-In addition, using interactive activities, creative projects, and discussions encourage students to reflect on their own experiences and consider how they can incorporate kindness into their daily lives.
+In addition, interactive activities, creative projects, and discussions encourage students to reflect on their experiences and consider how to incorporate kindness into their daily lives.
 Teachers can help students understand kindness and how to show it to themselves and others.

 Kindness Picture Book Lesson Plans: “Be Kind”

-Be Kind is a perfect addition to your classroom library to help you teach kindness.
-Coupled with other excellent kindness books and videos for the classroom, you can easily use this book to create wonderful lesson plans centered around kindness.
+Be Kind is a perfect addition to your classroom library for teaching kindness.
+When paired with other excellent kindness books and videos for the classroom, this book can help you easily create wonderful lesson plans centered around kindness.

 Discussion Questions and Ideas